 Thomas Merton, the Trappist monk and author, explored First Person mysteries when he researched the Patristic writers call “Desert Fathers” and people such as Evagrius Ponticus (345-399 A.D.)
 Evagrius a Christian monk had developed the apophatic (without images) theme in his focus on the practice of prayer.
 He was familiar with Gregory of Nyssa’s writings, and having spent a lot of time in silence himself, provided his readers with a detailed map of spiritual perception and practice.
 Evagrius wrote for people who felt drawn to the gnophos (Greek: darkness) of God, and he felt that the only way to dwell inwardly with the transcendent, invisible Creator was to take up an ascetical practice he called praktike.
 Praktike requires a deep basic intention to love God and to open oneself to God’s ever-present eternal love.
 Passions, ambitions, greed, self-love and attachment to sensations, pleasures, thoughts and material things get in the way.
-One must prune away everything that is non-essential and release every attachment that is a barrier to God’s love.
+One must prune away everything that is non-essential and release every attachment that is a barrier to God’s eternal Love.

 Now, in the unitive stage of our lives, God can move freely throughout our everyday reality, darkly illuminating our senses and reason, healing us and touching others.
 On the intellectual level, this practice and discipline is called “negative theology,” which indicates special attention to what God is not: God is not this and not that because God is the holy Source of all thises and thats.
 In Hinduism and in particular Jnana Yoga and Advaita Vedanta one finds a similar teaching called neti neti (Sanskrit: not this and not that).